Enabling the Latest Advances in Patient Care While Protecting Against Cyberattacks

 Robust Threat Intelligence

-FortiGuard Labs delivers comprehensive intelligence from a global network of sensors and an artificial intelligence (AI)-powered self-evolving detection system (SEDS) that has been honing its algorithms for nearly eight years.
-The result is extremely accurate identification of zero-day threats.
+FortiGuard Labs delivers comprehensive intelligence from a global network of sensors and artificial intelligence (AI)-powered self-evolving detection system (SEDS) that has been honing its algorithms for nearly eight years.
+The result is an extremely accurate identification of zero-day threats.

 Fortinet delivers industry-leading total cost of ownership (TCO) due to high-performance throughput and latency for NGFWs, Secure SD-WAN, and SD-Branch capabilities.
 This performance is enabled by purpose-built ASIC security processors.
 TCO capabilities are also driven by the ability to use SSL/TLS encryption inspection without performance impact—unlike many competitive solutions.

 Secure Radiology: The Urgency To Protect Remote Radiologists Rural Healthcare and Clinic Challenges Healthcare Provider Industry Merger and Acquisition Activity Means Increased Cybersecurity Risk Secure and Consistent Connectivity Is Essential for Dynamic Healthcare Environments Advanced Threat Protection for the Healthcare Industry Fortinet Secures Next-Generation Healthcare Enterprise Intelligent Segmentation for the Healthcare Industry